acm-ribeiro/glacier-generator/README.md

 ```

 ## Installation <a name="installation"></a>
-MagmaCt-Gen implementation is within a `.jar` file.
+Glacier generator implementation is within a `.jar` file.
 Requires Java 16 or higher.

 ## Usage  <a name="usage"></a>
-To execute the MagmaCt-Gen `.jar` file, you can do the following:
+To execute the Glacier generator `.jar` file, you can do the following:

-``java -jar magmact-gen.jar <path_to_oas_json>``
+``java -jar Glacier generator.jar <path_to_oas_json>``

-The generated JSON specification will be under the `magmact-contracts` directory.
+The generated JSON specification will be under the `glacier-contracts` directory.

 ---
 ### Support <a name="support"></a>
-For any questions related to the Magma framework please contact Ana Ribeiro ([acm.ribeiro@campus.fct.unl.pt](mailto:acm.ribeiro@campus.fct.unl.pt))
+For any questions related to the IcePick framework please contact Ana Ribeiro ([acm.ribeiro@campus.fct.unl.pt](mailto:acm.ribeiro@campus.fct.unl.pt))